 When the UE having 5G-only national roaming access to a VPLMN to obtain 4G connectivity service under disaster conditions, performs an attach procedure in a 4G VPLMN which supports disaster roaming, the UE indicates a new EPS attach type in the ATTACH REQUEST message to differentiate between normal attach and attach due to disaster roaming.
 The 4G VPLMN that provides disaster roaming service should be able to distinguish the attach request for normal service from disaster roaming service.
 The 4G VPLMN that provides disaster roaming service determines a registration area for the UE such that the EPS tracking area list contains only those tracking area identities (TAIs) that cover the area of the disaster condition.

-If the UE does not have a valid mapped 4G-GUTI assigned by the 5G PLMN with disaster condition and the 5G PLMN with disaster condition is not the HPLMN of the UE, in addition to the new EPS attach type type, the UE also indicates the 5G PLMN with disaster condition in the ATTACH REQUEST message.
+If the UE does not have a valid mapped 4G-GUTI assigned by the 5G PLMN with disaster condition and the 5G PLMN with disaster condition is not the HPLMN of the UE, in addition to the new EPS attach type, the UE also indicates the 5G PLMN with disaster condition in the ATTACH REQUEST message.

 The higher priority PLMN search can be modified under disaster condition.

+In addition, when a disaster condition is detected on the 5G PLMN according to the conclusion of Key Issue #1, and the UE is registered in the 5G PLMN, the UE may initiate a tracking area update procedure to perform an inter-system change from 5GS to EPS of the PLMN for disaster roaming services.
+This tracking area update procedure may include a new EPS update type (e.g., "disaster roaming update") to indicate that the procedure is triggered by a disaster condition.